c5shen/WITCH/README.rst

 #. `MAFFT <https://mafft.cbrc.jp/alignment/software/macportable.html>`__ (macOS v7.490).
 #. `MCL <https://github.com/micans/mcl>`__ (linux version from MAGUS; macOS version 21-257).

 Installation
 ------------

 This section lays out the necessary steps to run WITCH.
-We tested WITCH on the following systems: \* Red Hat Enterprise Linux Server release 7.9 (Maipo) with **Python 3.7.0** \* Ubuntu 18.04.6 LTS with **Python 3.7.6**, and Ubuntu 22.04 LTS with **Python 3.7.12** \* macOS *(x86 chip)* Monterey 12.4 with **Python 3.9.13**.
+WITCH was tested and passed builds on **Python 3.7 to 3.11**.

-Now, the program fully supports Linux and macOS systems (for at least the ones mentioned above).
-We provide necessary binary executables for both types of systems, but you can supplement your own by changing the paths in the ``main.config`` file.
+Now, the program fully supports Linux and macOS systems.
+We provide necessary binary executables for both systems, but you can supplement your own by changing the paths in the ``main.config`` file.
 In cases of conflicting installations (e.g., different versions of MAFFT), please supplement with the version on your system.
 If you experience any difficulty running WITCH, please